Abiva's Day

 “Yes, Mistress,” Abiva whimpered.

-The woman released her hand which the red headed maid held to her chest, the pain radiating from it.
+The woman released her hand, which the redheaded maid held to her chest, the pain radiating from it.

 “Go see Doctor Torbet for treatment,” Maevin said dismissively as she returned to her desk.